Our2020View/Our2020View.github.io/weightreduction.md

 So, back to a weight reduction program.
 Is there anything on the View that we don’t need, something that we would be carrying around with no use?
 It turns out that there might be:

-1. Lead Acid Coach Batteries – Replace them with Lithium and save about 60 lbs?
+1. Lithium Battery Upgrade – Replace the Lead Acid batteries with Lithium and save about 60 lbs?
 2. Remove the rear stabilizers – We have never used these
 3. Remove the two TVs? – Well, maybe one TV.
 We’ll see...
 4. Remove the ladder to the front bunk?